Differences between adjustable and fixed rate loans

-Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers select fixed-rate loans when interest rates are low and they wish to lock in this low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Cypress Mortgage at 312-829-1010 to discuss how we can help.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+People select these types of loans when interest rates are low and they wish to lock in this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Call Cypress Mortgage at 312-829-1010 to learn more.

-ARMs most often have their lowest, most attractive rates at the beginning of the loan.
-They usually provide that interest rate for an initial period that varies greatly.
-You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
-After this period it adjusts every year.
-These types of loans are fixed for 3 or 5 years, then they adjust after the initial period.
-These loans are best for people who expect to move within three or five years.
-These types of ARMs benefit borrowers who will move before the initial lock expires.
+ARMs most often feature their lowest, most attractive rates toward the beginning of the loan.
+They guarantee that interest rate for an initial period that varies greatly.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is set for three or five years.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust.
+Loans like this are usually best for people who expect to move in three or five years.
+These types of ARMs are best for people who plan to move before the loan adjusts.

-You might choose an Adjustable Rate Mortgage to take advantage of a very low introductory interest rate and count on moving, refinancing or absorbing the higher rate after the initial rate expires.
-ARMs are risky when property values go down and borrowers cannot sell or refinance.
+You might choose an Adjustable Rate Mortgage to take advantage of a very low initial interest rate and count on moving, refinancing or absorbing the higher rate after the initial rate expires.
+ARMs are risky when property values decrease and borrowers are unable to sell or refinance their loan.

 Have questions about mortgage loans?
 Call us at 312-829-1010.
 We answer questions about different types of loans every day.